 He will be conditioned to repress his natural thoughts and actions in favor of what has been deemed by our weak society as ‘appropriate’.

 It is your responsibility to create a system which counteracts this conditioning.
 You select your lessons based on what you believe your son should know.
 As I write this I realize that I have not taught my son wilderness survival.
-I’m making a note on our calendar that I need to teach him to build shelter, find food, hunt, hydrate, etc.
+I’m making a note on our calendar that I need to teach him to build shelter, find food, hunt, hydrate, land navigation, etc.